Unleash/unleash-client-node/README.md

 Refer to the [events reference](#events) later in this document for more information on events and an exhaustive list of all the events the SDK can emit.

+The `initialize` function will configure and creates a _global_ Unleash instance.
+When a global instance exists, calling this method has no effect.
+Call the `destroy` function to remove the globally configured instance.

 #### Constructing the Unleash client directly

 You can also construct the Unleash instance yourself instead of via the `initialize` method.